 The fresh water system has four fresh water line low point drain valves.
 There are two below the refrigerator, accessed by removing the vent below the refrigerator.
 These drain valves are also the exterior shower water lines and the shower hose must be attached to drain.
-Two are located under the curbside lounge accessed by removing the cup holders.
+Two are located under the curbside lounge or bed, depending on the model, accessed by removing the cup holders or lifting the mattress.
 The cup holders lift up and out of the armrest.
-The water heater bypass valve is located under the driver side lounge.
+The water heater bypass valve is located under the lounge or bed on the drivers side.